 Can You Live on Dividends?

-In general, retirees should plan to live off a combination of Social Security, interest income from bonds, and selling a small portion of their investments each year.
+In general, retirees may want to to live off a combination of Social Security, interest income from bonds, and selling a small portion of their investments each year.
 The 4% retirement rule maintains that if one withdraws no more than 4% of their portfolio each year, they’ll be able to make their nest egg last — although some financial professionals believe this formula is too conservative.

-Dividends — cash or stock rewards from a company to its shareholders—are typically paid quarterly to qualifying shareholders.
-These financial “bonuses” can be attractive to investors, who may seek out dividend-paying companies specifically in hopes of boosting their bottom line.
-Some investors look specifically for investments that pay dividends as a way to generate income and savings for retirement.
+Dividends — cash or stock payments from a company to qualified shareholders — are typically paid quarterly.
+These financial rewards can be attractive to investors, who may seek out dividend-paying companies in hopes of boosting their income or savings.

 Dividends may provide a source of consistent and predictable income, which may be a helpful addition to an individual’s portfolio, depending on their investing goals.
 Investors may choose to use dividend income to supplement other income or to reinvest in their portfolio.